tj-actions/changed-files/README.md

 </details>

 <details>
-<summary>Get all changed files and use a comma separator in the output</summary>
+<summary>Get all changed files and using a comma separator</summary>

 ```yaml
 ...